Vifranco/PasswordValidator/README.md

 An open RESTful API called as "/SignInAuthentication" was created to receive the user password (string type field of a JSON request) and return a boolean response based on the acceptance criteria listed above.
 Two Contracts were created:
-- SignInAuthRequest: A JSON request is sent to AccountPasswordValidator service based on "SignInAuthRequest" contract.
+- PasswordValidatorRequest: A JSON request is sent to AccountPasswordValidator service based on "PasswordValidator" contract.
 Example:
 {
   "userPassword": "12354686758",
   "userName": "atest11@mailinator.com"
 };
-- SignInAuthResponse: A JSON response is returned based on "SignInAuthResponse" contract.
+- PasswordValidatorResponse: A JSON response is returned based on "SignInAuthResponse" contract.
 Example:
 {
 	"isValid":True,
 	"message":"Authorized"